Auto-Personalization:

 Turning manual, high-touch outreach into a self-serve product that

-scaled personalization and reduced recruiter effort by ~66%.
+scaled personalization and reduced manual effort by ~66%.

 Reducing manual effort while improving personalized outreach

-Auto-Personalization helps recruiters send personalized outreach at scale — not generic templates, but messages grounded in real career details that actually resonate with candidates.
+Auto-Personalization helps teams send personalized outreach at scale.
+Not generic templates, but messages grounded in real career details that actually resonate with recipients.

 Leading design from research to launch and beyond

-Launched in October 2025, Auto-Personalization helps recruiters send truly personalized outreach at scale without the burnout or generic templates.
+Launched in October 2025, Auto-Personalization helps teams send truly personalized outreach at scale without the burnout or generic templates.

-Automating message creation and follow-up freed up recruiter time while keeping them in control of tone and content.
+Automating message creation and follow-up freed up time while keeping users in control of tone and content.

-Specific, context-aware outreach led to candidates engaging at much higher rates than standard campaigns.
+Specific, context-aware outreach led to recipients engaging at much higher rates than standard campaigns.

-Intelligent timing and faster follow-up helped convert candidate interest into applications and interviews.
+Intelligent timing and faster follow-up helped convert interest into meaningful next steps.

 Learn more:

-As recruiting teams scaled outreach, candidate experience started to suffer.
+As teams scaled outreach, recipient experience started to suffer.

-Generic messages and mistimed follow-ups made it harder to build trust — even when the roles were actually relevant.
+Generic messages and mistimed follow-ups made it harder to build trust, even when the opportunity was actually relevant.

-At the same time, industry response rates remained low, suggesting that sending more messages didn't lead to better outcomes.
-We'd already proven that hyper-personalized campaigns could drive 2–8× more interested candidates while cutting effort by 90%.
+At the same time, industry response rates remained low.
+Sending more messages didn't lead to better outcomes.
+We'd already proven that hyper-personalized campaigns could drive 2–8x more interested recipients while cutting effort by 90%.

-We saw an opportunity to rethink how personalization and scale could work together, without adding more manual work for recruiters.
+We saw an opportunity to rethink how personalization and scale could work together, without adding more manual work.

 Problem

-Recruiters knew that personalized outreach led to better engagement, but creating it manually did not scale:
+Users knew that personalized outreach led to better engagement, but creating it manually didn't scale.

 Personalization required too much manual effort